openhab/openhab-addons/bundles/org.openhab.binding.elroconnects/README.md

 The K1 connector has one required configuration parameter, `connectorId`.
 It should be set to ST_xxxxxxxxxxxx with xxxxxxxxxxxx the lowercase MAC address of the connector.
-This `connectorId` can also be found in the Elro Connects mobile application.
+This `connectorId` can also be found in the ELRO Connects mobile application.

 There is one optional advanced parameter, `refreshInterval`.
 This parameter controls the connection refresh heartbeat interval.